useblocks/sphinx-needs-enterprise/docs/services/codebeamer.rst

 **Result**

-{% if on_ci!=False %}
+{% if on_ci!= True %}

 .. needservice:: codebeamer
    :query: project.name IN ('my_project', 'another_project')
    :prefix: CB_IMPORT_

-{% elif on_ci==True %}
+{% else %}
 .. hint::

-   The below examples are just images, as no CodeBeamer instance is available on ReadTheDocs to generate this data during build phase.
+   The below examples are just images, as no CodeBeamer instance is available on a CI run to generate this data during build phase.

 .. image:: /_images/cb_example.png
    :align: center
-   :width: 100%
+   :width: 60%

 {% endif %}